fyxnl/KA_Net/README.md

 ## Pretrained Weights & Dataset

 1. Download [Dehaze weights](https://pan.baidu.com/s/1HETnxLCTxjHRsBg2STwsHQ) and Extraction code: [n2k4]

-2. Our training data will be released once it's sorted out
+2. We release part of the data used for training, please download them if you need.(https://pan.baidu.com/s/1uyNkZ140VgMhO3Ogbwn9Tw) and Extraction code:[xzqc]
+3. (**Note that the final complete version of the data and synthetic code will be released soon.)

 ## Test